-Mercy, the fifth largest Catholic health care system in the nation, was named a 2016 Healthcare Information and Management Systems Society (HIMSS) Enterprise Davies Award recipient this month for achieving improvements in patient care through the use of health information technology.
+Mercy, named one of the top five large U.S. health systems from 2016 to 2019 by IBM Watson Health, was honored with the 2016 Healthcare Information and Management Systems Society (HIMSS) Enterprise Davies Award this month for achieving improvements in patient care through the use of health information technology.

 Since 1994, the HIMSS Nicholas E. Davies Award of Excellence has recognized the outstanding achievement of organizations that use health information technology to improve patient care while achieving cost savings.
 As an award recipient, Mercy will share case studies and lessons learned with other health care organizations.

 Each year, Mercy serves millions of patients at its 43 acute care and specialty hospitals and through more than 700 physician practices in Arkansas, Kansas, Missouri and Oklahoma.
 Mercy also has outreach ministries in Louisiana, Mississippi and Texas.
 Through its supply chain, information technology and virtual care divisions, Mercy also extends its services and expertise to other health care organizations across the U.S.

 “Mercy has long been laser-focused on bringing together all aspects of health care – including clinical, operational, technological and analytical functions – so we can collaborate and determine our best way forward for our patients and our organization,” said Gil Hoffman, Mercy’s chief information officer.
 “The Davies Award demonstrates how we’ve been able to blend the best of technology, talent and teamwork to bring better care and better health to our patients.”